Undergraduate Advising Guide

 The Psychology Department is committed to assisting all psychology majors and minors with their advising needs.

 Freshman receive advising through the First Year Advising Center.
 Once a student completes 30 hours, they are released to their major department.
-At that point our Academic Peer Counselors assist psychology Sophomores in their transition to the department and offer suggestions on where to start in registering for upper level psychology coursework.
-All Junior and Senior psychology majors and minors are provided a faculty advisor.
+At that point our Advisors assist psychology Sophomores in their transition to the department and offer suggestions on where to start in registering for upper level psychology coursework.

 How do you know who to see about a specific question or advising need?